Q & A

 When Omri raised an eyebrow, Sidra chuckled.
 “How would you describe a school of fish?” she asked.
 “Or a swarm of bees?”

 “Ah, yes!” said Charlie excitedly.
 “I will show you.”
 And suddenly their head shattered into a hundred tiny pieces, each of which transformed into a buzzing golden honeybee.
 “Does this help?” all of the bees said in chorus.

 “Madri, that’s creepy as fuck,” said Omri, visibly horrified.
 His face then broke into a wide grin.
 “But yeah, I get it.”

 Luna asks: Is there a sort of way to show the fact that a name is pertaining to a fantasy animal?
 I wrote "eleseom eggs" meaning that an eleseom is a sort of bird in the area, but I don't really know how to show it is a bird.

-You don't have to clarify it up front.
+You could say "the eggs of the eleseom bird" to establish that's it's a bird, but you don't have to describe it more than that up front.
 Especially if you're working on something you hope to be book-length, you want to gradually reveal things about your world, to plant little hints about things and then reveal more info later.
-Writing for younger readers tends to have more exposition--that is explanation about things in descriptive paragraphs--and that's totally okay, but you don't have to explain everything in detail as it happens.
+Writing for younger readers tends to have more exposition—that is explanation about things in descriptive paragraphs—and that's totally okay, but you don't have to explain everything in detail as it happens.
 You could just write about eleseom eggs now, and then later reveal the actual bird in a future scene.
 Or the other way around by putting something in about the bird a chapter or two before you get to the eggs.
 But if you feel it should be clear from the start, you can put a mini-paragraph about the eleseom bird after you mention the eggs!